vp-mithun/mithunvpsite/source/_posts/difference-between-asp-net-mvc6-asp-net-mvc5.md

 Difference 8 - Inbuilt Dependency Injection (DI) support for ASP.NET Core
 -------------------------------------------------------------------------

-Dependency Injection (DI) achieves loosely coupled, more testable code, it's very important because it helps for writing unit testing.
+Dependency Injection (DI) achieves loosely coupled, more testable code, it's very important because it helps with writing unit testing.
 In ASP.NET MVC 5/4 or classic ASPX based applications, we use to have separate DI containers used like Unity, AutoFac, StructureMap etc.
 We had to build up our project to use DI, its additional effort.

 Now in ASP.NET Core applications, dependency injection is inbuilt i.e. no setup headache for DI.
 Just create some services and get ready to use DI.